rapPayne/alix_partners_labs/labs/6_decomposing_components.md

 That `<section>` in LandingPage.tsx where you're displaying the days of the week should be broken into its own component called DatePicker.
 - Create DatePicker.tsx
 - In it,  display the days of the week as you did before.
-- When the user selects a day, set the showing date selected by the user into the global data store (hint: use Zustand)
+- When the user selects a day, console.log the selected date for now.
-- Note that when done right, this should cause the ShowingTimes instances to re-render because they use the selected date.
-Make sure you test this.
 - Place an instance of `<DatePicker />` in `<LandingPage />` where the old code was.
 Put an instance in `<FilmDetailsPage />` as well.

 ## Decomposing FilmBrief